libmapper/libmapper/doc/expression_syntax.md

     A [fillcolor="#FF000088", style=filled];
     B [fillcolor="#FFFF0088", style=filled];
     C [fillcolor="#0000FF66", style=filled];
-    A -> C:nw [xlabel="y=x  "];
+    A -> C:nw [xlabel="y=x  ", color="black:black"];
-    B -> C:ne [xlabel="y=x"];
+    B -> C:ne [xlabel="y=x", color="black:black"];
 }</code></pre></div>
     </td>
   </tr>
     <tr>
     <td><strong>destination value references</strong>: including the destination signal value in the expression enables simple "mixing" of multiple sources in an IIR filter.
-Within the mapping expression, <code>y{-N}</code> represents the Nth past value of the <strong>destination signal</strong> rather than the expression output and will thus reflect updates to this signal caused by other maps or local control.
+Within the mapping expression, <code>y{-N}</code> represents the Nth past value of the <strong>destination signal</strong> (rather than the expression output) and will thus reflect updates to this signal caused by other maps or local control.
 If you wish to use past samples of the expression output instead you will need to cache this output explicitly as explained above in the section <a href="#fir-and-iir-filters">FIR and IIR Filters</a>.</td>
     <td>
     <div><pre><code class="language-dot">digraph iir {
     size="1.5";